mrocklin/blog/_posts/work/2016-03-16-dask-distributed-part-4.md

    and connected it to the remote scheduler.
 This felt slick, but was error prone due to mismatches between the user's environment and the remote cluster's environment.
-*  It's tricky to replicate functionality that's present in a proprietary and profitable product, Anaconda Cluster.
+*  It's tricky to replicate functionality that's part of a proprietary product (Anaconda for cluster management.)
 Fortunately, Continuum management has been quite supportive.
 *  There aren't many people in the data science community who know Salt, the system that backs `dec2`.
 I expect maintenance to be a bit tricky moving forward, especially during periods when Daniel and other developers are